joaopauloschuler/smolagents/README.md

 ```

 ## Create a team of agents (sub-assistants) and use them as tools
+Create specialized agents and use them as tools to tackle complex tasks saving context usage:
 ```
 no_tool_agent = ToolCallingAgent(tools=[], model=model, add_base_tools=False)
 tooled_agent = ToolCallingAgent(tools=tools, model=model, add_base_tools=True)